Moduli interpretation of Eisenstein series: Relations involving the Weil pairing and Hecke operators

 As for the proof of the statement about the trace of $\xP\lambdaQ$, it follows the argument of Proposition~\ref{proposition4.8} with only trivial changes.
 The only point worth mentioning is that the roles of $T_0$ and $U_0$ are no longer symmetric, so we cannot simply assume that $T_0$ in case (i) (respectively, $\hat{T_0}$ in case (ii)) is not equal to $\Pzero$.
-However, if $T_0$ (respectively, $\hat{T_0}$) is equal to $\Pzero$, then $\pointP \in \El$ already, and the trace is then equal to $\xP \tr(\lambdaQ)$, which is easy to analyze using~\eqref{equation4.10}, or for that matter by noting that the trace of the Eisenstein series $\lambdaQ$ is again an Eisenstein series. \end{proof}
+However, if $T_0$ (respectively, $\hat{T_0}$) is equal to $\Pzero$, then $\pointP \in \El$ already, and the trace is then equal to $\xP \tr(\lambdaQ)$, which is easy to analyze using~\eqref{equation4.10}. \end{proof}